spences10/scottspence.com/posts/take-back-the-web.md

 informed - it helps us make better choices about the tools and services we use.
-When you understand how your data is being used (or misused), those paid privacy-focused alternatives start looking less like an expense and more like an investment in your digital autonomy.
+When you understand how your data is being used (or misused), those paid privacy-focused alternatives start looking less like an expense and more like an investment, right?

 ## Building a better web